Rtoony/survey-data-system/replit.md

 ## Overview

-This project contains two Flask-based companion tools for the main ACAD-GIS system:
+The ACAD-GIS Companion Tools project consists of two Flask-based web applications that support the main ACAD-GIS system:

-1. **Schema Explorer & Data Manager** - Database administration tool for viewing schemas, managing projects, and cleaning up test data
+1.  **Schema Explorer & Data Manager**: A database administration tool for visualizing schemas, managing projects, and maintaining CAD standards data.
-2. **CAD Standards Portal** - Human-friendly reference portal presenting machine-optimized CAD standards (layers, blocks, colors, etc.) in a readable format for employees
+2.  **CAD Standards Portal**: A user-friendly reference portal that presents machine-optimized CAD standards (layers, blocks, colors, etc.) in an accessible format for employees.

-Both tools connect to the same Supabase/PostgreSQL database and present data through a Mission Control-themed UI.
-They serve as lightweight administrative and reference interfaces, distinct from the main ACAD-GIS FastAPI application.
+Both tools utilize a shared Supabase/PostgreSQL database and feature a consistent Mission Control-themed user interface.
+They are intended as lightweight administrative and reference interfaces, complementing the primary ACAD-GIS FastAPI application.
+The project aims to provide comprehensive tools for managing and referencing CAD data, including full DXF round-trip capabilities, interactive schema visualization, and a robust sheet note management system.

 ## User Preferences